 In order to take on the challenge of access to drinking water and electricity, the Eranove group is putting together an African approach, developing skills through training, decentralising responsibility within different subsidiaries, putting in place bespoke solutions, appropriate to each situation, and systems for maintaining excellence, in accordance with international standards of quality and responsibility.
 This ecosystem of skills and operational requirements guarantees performance.
 The employee shareholding scheme and private African capital are the two other facets of this inclusive industrial strategy, which is available in the Ivory Coast, in Senegal and in the Democratic Republic of the Congo, as well as in the many projects that have been developed in recent years in Gabon, Madagascar, Mali and Togo.

-The growth of the Eranove group’s development (more than 44% increase in revenue in 5 years) and its geographic expansion validate this approach as the correct one, supported by a leading pan-African shareholder, Emerging Capital Partners (ECP).Press kit 2018
+The growth of the Eranove group’s development and its geographic expansion validate this approach as the correct one, supported by a leading pan-African shareholder, Emerging Capital Partners (ECP).Press kit 2018